 There are many ways in which we need to transform our society socially and politically.
 Yet while such systemic changes are badly needed, Isaiah reminds us that, in the real world of now, individuals are still starving and hurting.
 When they are traumatized, God in Whose image we are all made, is traumatized.
 While we are waiting for the revolution to happen, we still need to help them.

-For these seven weeks of our high holiday journey to joy, I offer you below ten of my favorite organizations striving to unlock the fetters of wickedness and to let the oppressed go free, individual by individual, family by family, here at home, throughout the nation, and in our beloved state of Israel.
+For these four weeks of our high holiday journey to joy, I offer you below ten of my favorite organizations striving to unlock the fetters of wickedness and to let the oppressed go free, individual by individual, family by family, here at home, throughout the nation, and in our beloved state of Israel.
 I encourage you, week by week, to learn about their work and to commit to supporting their work, however you can.
 They are a sampling of great organizations seeking to fulfill his commanding words.
 If you are supporting others, yishar kochachem, more power to you!

 I especially want to highlight the incredible work of the Regional Foodbank, JFS and Interfaith Partnership For The Homeless, with whom our Ohav family has long-standing local relationships.
 Please consider helping us to help these vital organizations this coming year.
-As more and more people remain out of work, sick, and unable to buy enough food, Foodbank, JFS and Partnership are struggling to help the most poor and vulnerable in our community.
+As many people remain out of work, sick, and unable to buy enough food, Foodbank, JFS and Partnership are struggling to help the most poor and vulnerable in our community.
 You will be hearing more about them throughout the year.